GRANDPA / LINKS

 Charles Leatherland was my Grandpa and a bit of a hero when I was a boy.

 On Sundays we used to visit his house in Starling Close, Buckhurst Hill.
 We would listen to his wartime stories, play roulette ('rien ne va plus'), have cakes and tea, go for walks in Epping Forest through the gate at the bottom of the garden, and watch Tiny the baby squirrel playing in the garden.
 In the autum we would walk up to the pond by St John's Church and collect conkers.

-I would spend hours exploring his musty study and leafing through his books, before returning to the back room to play (badly) on the piano.
+I would spend hours exploring his musty study and leafing through his books, before returning to the back room to play on Nana's piano.

 When my sister and I were young, he would write to us every week.
 The letters included stories, tales of what he was up to, and comments on the issues of the day, all written in a way to appeal to a young child.

 Charles Leatherland married Mollie Morgan in 1922.
 They were married for 65 years.
 She died in 1987.

 Nana was brought up in the village of Shareshill, Staffordshire.
 Her father was a coal miner, and her mother died when she was 17.
 She met Charles while working in Macclesfield as a lady's companion.

 It was a long and happy marriage, and I am sure this contributed to his successful career, despite her frequent complaints at his newspapers strewn all over the floor of the dining room and his long nights at the Herald and in the Lords.
 In 1972 they celebrated their Golden Wedding.